 Bass and Treble Control

 The control mainly indicates the technical details of the sound system.
 Bass and Treble is a two-band equalizer.
-The bass control is a low-shelf filter that comes with a half gain frequency of 250 Hz.
+The bass control is a low-shelf filter with a half-gain frequency of 250 Hz.
 And treble control is a high-shelf filter with a frequency of 4,000 Hz.
-It also has a circuit system with a combination of many components: Potentiometer, resistor, Ceramic capacitor, wires.
+It also has a circuit system with many components: a Potentiometer, resistor, Ceramic capacitor, and wires.

 Best Bass and Treble Settings for Headphones

-Last of all, highs must be modified lower than upper mids.
-Coming to this point, you can get your expected sound system which will be full of harmonious and melodious chords of rhythm.
+Last, of all, highs must be modified lower than upper mids.
+Coming to this point, you can get your expected sound system full of harmonious and melodious chords of rhythm.

 Final Words